Ric3y/Java_HangMan/README.md

-Hangman project for CSE 1325 at UTA
+Hangman project made with Java

+To do: game logic + gui (Swing/JavaFX)